Dear teen who struggles with anxiety,

 Be assured that who you are is good enough to live your life, you just need to adjust and adapt accordingly.

-You need to take care of you and honor all your parts and pieces that make you who you are.
+You need to take care of yourself and honor all your parts and pieces that make you who you are.
 And this must be done with tenderness, patience, and sometimes a little help from others.
 Maybe even medication.

 Please don’t face it alone.
 Talk to someone, anyone, about it.
 Reach out to your parents and let them help you.